What Is Artificial Intelligence? The Clearest Explanation You Will Find in 2026

 What is Artificial Intelligence

-Yet for something so present in everyday life, the actual explanation of what AI is tends to be either hopelessly technical or embarrassingly shallow.
+All of that is artificial intelligence.
+Yet for something so present in everyday life, the actual explanation of what it is tends to be either hopelessly technical or embarrassingly shallow.
 You get either a dense academic definition or a vague wave of the hand toward robots and science fiction.
+Neither is useful.

-The Simplest Honest Definition of Artificial Intelligence
+The Simplest Honest Definition

 Artificial intelligence is the ability of a computer system to perform tasks that would normally require human intelligence.

-Tasks like understanding language, recognising images, making decisions, solving problems, translating between languages, generating creative content, predicting outcomes, and learning from experience.
+Those tasks include understanding language, recognising images, making decisions, solving problems, translating between languages, generating creative content, predicting outcomes, and learning from experience.
 When a machine can do any of those things, it is using artificial intelligence.

 The 1950s: Where It All Began